kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 KFServing by default deploys the Transformer and Predictor as separate services so you can deploy them on different devices and scale independently, however in some cases if you transformer is tightly coupled with the predictor and you want to do canary together you can choose to colocate the transformer and predictor in the same pod.

-This requires Knative 0.17+ which supports multi containers
+This requires Knative 0.17+ which supports multi containers and transformer, predictor needs to listen on different port to avoid conflicts because they are collocated in the same pod now. `Transformer` is configured to listen on port 8000 and `Predictor` listens on port 8080, `Transformer` calls
+`Predictor` on port 8080 via local socket.

 ```yaml
 apiVersion: serving.kubeflow.org/v1beta1
 kind: InferenceService